Ministries in Mental Illness

 4. Clergy Support

-We call upon the General Board of Higher Education and Ministry to:
+We call upon the General Board of Higher Education and Ministry and the General Board of Pension and Health Benefits to:

 We call upon the General Board of Church and Society and other United Methodists with advocacy responsibility to: